Start performance testing now to avoid losing millions on Black Friday

-J.Crew's website crashed in 2018, costing them over $700,000.
-In the same year, Amazon — you know, the technological behemoth — lost an estimated $100 million in sales during one hour of downtime during its Prime Day.
+If you remember, J.Crew's website crashed during 2018's Black Friday, and they lost $700,000.
+The same year, Amazon lost a whopping $100 million in sales during one hour of downtime during its Prime Day.

 With plenty at stake, you can never start too early to prepare for Black Friday.
 And whether Benjamin Franklin said it or not, retailers need to heed this warning: fail to prepare, prepare to fail.